benjamineeckh/kul-typst-template/tests/test1/example-thesis.typ

   // University logo
   logo: "../../../resources/logokuleng.svg",

-  electronic-version:true,
+  // set to true to remove extra title-page and have normal margins electronic-version:true,

   // Hayagriva bibliography is the default one, if you want to use a
   // BibTeX file, pass a .bib file instead (e.g. "works.bib")
   bibliography: bibliography("bib.yml"),

+  // Preface text
   preface: lorem(200),
+  // Abstract text
   abstract: lorem(100),

   // Add as many keywords as you need, or remove the entry if none